-If you require specific archeological information about any of Ashley's adventures or expeditions get in touch using the Contact page.
+If you require specific archeological information about any of Ashley's adventures or expeditions get in touch with the Contact page.

 Ashley’s team spent weeks chopping through dense rain forests in search of the Inca’s Golden Sun Disc.
 They climbed to the highest peak in the Peruvian Andes and examined one of the most remote astronomical observatories in South America – Inca Wasi.
 Hiking and riding up the Inca Trail to 14’500 feet above sea level, the team explored remote sacred landscapes which only a handful of people have ever seen.